IviweSet/IviweSet/README.md

 - 👋 Hi, I’m @Iviwe (Set/Milo) Phama
 - 👀 I’m interested in Web development
 - 🌱 I’m currently learning fullstack Web Development, Graphic design, Project and Business management
-- 💞️ I’m looking to collaborate on working on prjects in various ways to help with my exposure and gain experience in coding of any sort of project
+- 💞️ I’m looking to collaborate on projects in various ways to help with my exposure and gain experience in coding of any sort of project
 - 📫 You can reach me through my email: iviwe.phama@gmail.com, phone: +27| 79 955 0557, discord: venture_w_set
 - ⚡ Fun fact: ...Im fun.